MiSArch/experiment-executor-frontend/assets/MiSArchConfigEditor.md

 The **MiSArch Experiment Failure** feature allows users to **simulate failures** of specific MiSArch components.

+It is called **MiSArch Experiment Failure** and is a custom solution, which is part of MiSArch.
+For more information about the MiSArch Experiment Configuration, refer to the [📚 MiSArch documentation](https://misarch.github.io/docs/docs/dev-manuals/other-repositories/experiment-config-frontend).

-It operates using a **sidecar container** that proxies all network traffic and resides in the same pod as the MiSArch component.
+The **MiSArch Experiment Failure** operates using a **sidecar container** that proxies all network traffic and resides in the same pod as the MiSArch component.
 This traffic can be **intercepted and modified** to emulate a range of network-based failure scenarios.

 MiSArch leverages **Dapr** features such as **PubSub** and **service-mesh**, which can be selectively failed.